andymass/vim-matchup/.github/ISSUE_TEMPLATE/bug_report.md

 include a minimal working example and a minimal vimrc file (see below), as well as:

 1. What vim version are you using?
+If using neovim, Are you using tree-sitter or classic matching?
 2. Steps to reproduce
 3. Expected behavior
 4. Observed behavior